 There is something special about eating at Disneyland table service restaurants in the park.
-Getting to sit down, rest tired legs and let somebody else serve you food is so much more dignified than waiting in line and then wandering around with a heavy tray of food, looking for a free table with a bunch of hungry tadpoles hopping after you.
+Getting to sit down, rest tired legs and let somebody else serve you food is so much more dignified (and relaxing) than waiting in line, wandering around with a heavy tray of food and looking for a free table with a bunch of hungry tadpoles hopping after you.
 That’s why I always try to make a reservation for at least one meal at one of the best Disneyland table service restaurants during each visit.
 A sit-down restaurant meal is a great way to break up your day, fuel up and stay in the parks longer.

-Making reservations is never more important than when visiting during a busier time like spring break, summer or holiday time.
-You can book your reservations for Disneyland table service restaurants through Disney Dining Reservations up to 60 days prior to the first day of your stay.
+Making reservations is the most important, especially when visiting during a busier time, such as spring break, summer, fall break or holiday time.
+You can book your reservations for Disneyland table service restaurants online through Disney Dining Reservations up to 60 days prior to the first day of your stay.
 Guests staying on property at the Disneyland Resort can make preferred access reservations for participating restaurants.
-In case you are new to table service restaurants at Disneyland, here’s our guide to our favorite and best Disneyland table service restaurants in the park.
+In case you are new to table service restaurants at Disneyland, here’s our guide to the best Disneyland table service restaurants in the park.

 Best Disneyland Table Service Restaurants